Virgin Atlantic is planning to increase its daily service to Hong Kong, the gateway to mainland China and the Far East.

 "Virgin Atlantic, which is highly committed to the city and the Pearl River Delta, has flown well over two million passengers on this route since we started flying in 1994 and it remains one of our most popular services.
 We offer a big thank you to the Hong Kong Airport authorities for helping to make this extra service a reality."

 If you are flying long haul you may consider a stay at an airport hotel.
 If so, the Heathrow Hotel is designed to allow passengers to rest up and feel fully refreshed before their flight.

-*Please note: This price is correct for bookings searched on October 21, 2015.
+*Please note: This price is correct for bookings searched in January 2019.
 Prices are subject to change.
 Book the Heathrow Hotel in advance to get the best price and availability.